 It is distinguished from, and is not, a general purpose local government (county or city).
 It does not have home rule power.
 It cannot regulate development.
 It is not a mere "financing" mechanism.
 It is not the "alter ego" of a developer.
 It is not a "quasi-development".
 It is not a glorified homeowners' association.
-It is not an MSTU.
-It is not an MSTU.
-It is not a dependent special district.
+It is neither an MSTU nor an MSBU (Municipal Service Taxing/Benefit Unit).
+It is not a "dependent" special district.

-Q: WHAT IS ITS SINGLE PURPOSE?
+II Q: WHAT IS ITS SINGLE PURPOSE?